alexjasson/templechess/README.md

   print a warning when compiling if the users CPU doesn't support the PEXT instruction.
 - Consider passing a more generic function to treeSearch.
 Could make the argument of the traverseFn a void pointer instead.

+- UPDATE: It is very likely that calculating pawn moves OTF is simply faster in most positions than having a look up table for pawns.
+Especially considering this lookup table will eat up L1 cache.
+Hence, pawn moves should be implemented OTF.